 - Kasoori methi: I find these dried fenugreek leaves at Indian grocery stores or online.
 If unavailable, skip it.

-- Kashmiri red chili powder: For less heat, use paprika instead.
+- Kashmiri red chilli powder: For less heat, use paprika instead.

 - Diced tomatoes: Use either 1½ cups of pureed roma tomatoes or, for convenience, you can puree a 15-ounce can of diced tomatoes.